ambroiselebs/simplePHP_librarie/README.md

 # __Installation__
 Simply execute : `git clone https://github.com/ambroiselebs/simplePHP_librarie.git` and there you go!
 # __Documentation__

+# __Compile the project__

+Execute the command : `./build.bat` it will create a build/ folder in which your project will be compiled, just upload it to your FTP !

 ## __Create a PHP file :__
 Execute the command : `./createPHPfile.bat [name of your file without ".php"]`
 #### Example :